 Every day, you look at yourself and certain things may look normal to you that have slowly made an appearance after some time.
 Spending too much time in the sun without a hat or without the use of sunscreen can cause squamous cell carcinoma anywhere on your face.
 Now, when you make a trip to JUST have your teeth cleaned, your hygienist may notice that there is some sort of new growth or a new mole that to you, looks normal but in fact may not be.
 That same logic can be applied to the inside of your mouth.
 Smoking tobacco and drinking alcohol are major risk factors when it comes to oral cancer.
 Early diagnosis and treatment of oral, head, and neck cancer is essential.
 It can sometimes be too late and be found as late stage three and four disease.
 So when you have JUST another dental cleaning, remember that there could be something for your hygienist to find.

 An incredibly large problem is that many people will not make that trip to the dentist until something is hurting so bad they can’t sleep at night.
 When you go for JUST a dental cleaning, the hygienist may take x-rays.
-The patient raises the question, “Is it absolutely necessary to take x-rays today?”
+The patient sometimes raises the question, “Is it absolutely necessary to take x-rays today?”
 The beauty of an x-ray is that they can detect so much more than JUST a cavity between two teeth.
 Certain X-rays show the entire cranial cavity, the bone levels surrounding the teeth, cysts or abscesses, root resorption, tumors, and developing teeth.
-Having one x-ray taken is worth knowing and understanding what may or may not be happening and developing in your mouth when you go in for JUST a dental cleaning.
+Having one x-ray taken is worth it because then we know and understand what may or may not be happening and developing in your mouth when you go in for JUST a dental cleaning.

-Please ask yourself this question the next time you are heading to the dentist for your six month checkup, “Is this really JUST a dental cleaning?”
+Please ask yourself this question the next time you are heading to the dentist for your six month check-up, “Is this really JUST a dental cleaning?”
 Your dentist and dental hygienist are there for YOU and YOUR health.
-They are there for PREVENTION and to help with a diagnosis if needed and to help you through the process.
+They are there for PREVENTION, to help with a diagnosis if needed, and to help you through the process.